alloystorm/dvvr/README.md

 However, on Quest and Android devices, the location of the content folder cannot be changed.
 To add content, Quest users must connect their device to a PC, while Android users are provided with a content manager to perform basic file management tasks within the content folder.

-If you require assistance setting up your content folder, a [video tutorial](https://www.youtube.com/watch?v=kjzxGEd8SqM&list=PLiOnKm2t3bhLV3HcABEs0xjqgrYcmDQcr&index=3) is available here and additional information can be found on the following [page](pages/blog/preparecontent.md).
+If you require assistance setting up your content folder, a [video tutorial is available here](https://www.youtube.com/watch?v=kjzxGEd8SqM&list=PLiOnKm2t3bhLV3HcABEs0xjqgrYcmDQcr&index=3) and [more information can be found on this page](pages/preparecontent.md).

 ## Documents, tutorials & bug report